State Tax Filing Resources

 The New York State Department of Taxation and Finance requires all employers to file returns electronically.
 In addition, filings without valid identification numbers and employee social security numbers will not be accepted.

-- If you use the web upload method for reporting NYS-45-ATT wage information will have to file an error-free file before it can be processed by New York.
+• If you use the web upload method for reporting NYS-45-ATT wage information, you will have to file an error-free file before it can be processed by New York.
 New York will no longer process a file with nonfatal errors as all employer and employee data and formatting errors must be corrected prior to acceptance by New York.

 SUI